CASE STUDY: OMADA ONBOARDING

 My role

-As the content designer, I owned the content strategy and execution, collaborating closely with product design, product management, and UX research.
+As the content designer, I led content strategy and execution, partnering closely with product design, product management, and UX research.

 Process

-We reviewed the existing onboarding flow, analyzed drop-off data, conducted research to identify pain points and opportunities, and created a revamped onboarding experience based on our findings.
+We audited the existing flow, looked at drop-off data, and conducted research to identify key pain points and opportunities.
+Based on these insights, we designed a revamped onboarding experience.

 Step 1

-We spoke with users about our original onboarding flow (the five screens below) to understand what was and wasn’t working.
-Many users skimmed the content, reading only headlines, while those who read it in full found it well written but not particularly helpful.
-Users also described the experience as generic (not personalized) and disjointed, with separate sign-in and program application flows.
-As a result, many were left with questions about how Omada worked and how it would help them.
+We spoke with users about the original onboarding to understand what was and wasn’t working.
+Many users skimmed the content, focusing on headlines.
+Those who read more closely found the content well written but not very useful.
+Users also described the experience as generic and disjointed, with separate sign-in and onboarding flows.

 Step 2

 The product designer and I gathered onboarding experiences from other companies for inspiration.
-We looked for approaches and patterns that could fit our business and address user issues identified in research.
+We looked for approaches and patterns that could address user issues identified in research.

-We saw trends in interactivity, personalization, and bite-sized content that we thought we could adopt for our project.
+We saw trends in interactivity, personalization, and bite-sized content that we thought could help.

 Step 3

-After conducting research and gathering inspiration, I partnered with the product manager and product designer to outline a new onboarding flow to meet user needs.
-We looked beyond onboarding (integrating a sign-in screen and a key question about working with a health coach from an earlier application flow) to create a more seamless experience that better highlighted the value of Omada and our coaches.
+After conducting research and gathering inspiration, I partnered with the product manager and product designer to outline a new onboarding flow that better highlighted the value of Omada and our coaches.

-After several iterations in Miro and Figma, we landed on this refined onboarding outline.
+After several iterations in Miro and Figma, we landed on a refined onboarding outline.

 Step 4

 I built the final content in Figma and partnered with the product designer on layouts and imagery.
-We created a more personalized experience using branching logic that explained Omada more clearly and concisely.
-After legal review, we launched the new experience via an A/B test.
+We created a more personalized experience with branching logic that explained Omada more clearly and concisely.
+After legal review, we launched the new experience as an A/B test.

 Results

-The results of the A/B test exceeded our goals.
+The results of the A/B test were very positive!
 Users who logged in five times within the first 14 days increased from 58% to 69%, and users indicating interest in working with an Omada health coach increased from 47% to 63%.

-We made the new onboarding flow feel more interactive and personalized by adding questions and follow-up screens with unique responses based on users’ selections.
-Below are examples of these dynamic screens.
+We made the new onboarding flow feel more interactive and personalized by adding questions and follow-up screens with dynamic content.

 A quick iteration

-Soon after launching, we heard from a few health coaches that some members were entering silly or inappropriate names in the name field at the start of onboarding.
-We realized we hadn’t explained how these names would be used (they would appear to health coaches and in message board posts).
-We thought we could address this by clearly explaining how names show up in the app.
+After launching, we heard that some members were entering silly or inappropriate names in the name field.
+We realized we hadn’t explained how these names would be used (they appear to health coaches and in message board posts).
+We thought we could address this by adding some concise context.